Brent Apr 11 2019_edited-1crop

 unnamed

-VN Alexander is a novelist, Smoking Hopes, 1996; Naked Singularity, 2003; Trixie, 2010; and Locus Amoenus, 2015, and a philosopher of science, The Biologist’s Mistress: Rethinking Self-Organization in Art, Literature and Nature, 2011 and “Nature’s Practical Jokes” in Fine Lines: Vladimir Nabokov's Scientific Art, which was one of Nature’s Top 20 Books of 2016.
-In 2020 she will be in St Petersburg, Russia on a Fulbright grant working on Alan Turing’s artificial life research and Nabokov’s theory of insect mimicry and adding stories about scientists, creativity and weird luck to Chance that Mimics Choice.
+VN Alexander is a novelist, Smoking Hopes, 1996; Naked Singularity, 2003; and Locus Amoenus, 2015, and a philosopher of science, The Biologist’s Mistress: Rethinking Self-Organization in Art, Literature and Nature, 2011 and “Nature’s Practical Jokes” in Fine Lines: Vladimir Nabokov's Scientific Art, which was one of Nature’s Top 20 Books of 2016.
+She is a Rockefeller Bellagio Center alum, former Public Scholar with the NY Council for the Humanities and 2020 Fulbright Scholar in Russia.
 Alexander is also editor of Dactyl Review.
+Her website is vnalexander.com

 Alison